Feds: Alabama to expand license office hours after probe

 MONTGOMERY, Ala.
-(AP) — U.S. Department of Transportation officials say they have reached an agreement with Alabama after determining that black residents were disproportionately hurt by the state’s closure of rural driver’s license offices.
+(AP) — U.S. Department of Transportation officials announced Wednesday that it has reached an agreement with Alabama to expand the state’s driver’s license office hours after the agency found that black residents there were disproportionately hurt by a slate of closures and reductions in 2015.

 Most Read Stories